presly808/JavaBaseCourse/week2_conditional_flows/lesson1_flow_control_if_block_simple/task5/task.md

 Nice job!
 I am happy that you are mastering your skills rapidly.

-Apart from your solution, I bet you struggle sometimes as code seems like spaghetti.
+Apart from your solution, I bet you sometimes struggle as code seems like spaghetti.

-In order to comprehend better, we should learn how to visualize the algorithms (sequence of instructions).
+To comprehend better, we should learn how to visualize the algorithms (sequence of instructions).

 Please welcome **Flowchart**.
-I reckon you met somewhere this way of presenting of algorithms.
+You met somewhere this way of presenting algorithms.

 It has the following view:
 ***
 Age calculator:

 Code:

 ```
 Scanner sc = new Scanner(System.in);